HTML Tables

 Step: 2

-In the markup section, just like in above examples, you have to create the HTML table tag <table> and include a few classes of Bootstrap tables.
+In the markup section, just like in the above examples, you have to create the HTML table tag <table> and include a few classes of Bootstrap tables.
 In the demo, I used:

 <table class=”table table-bordered table-striped table-hover”>